thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 A **port** is like the physical interface.
 An interface is one level higher than a port.
 For example, a port might be eth0, which has interfaces eth0 and eth0.100 (vlan) on top.

+What is an underlying port of an interface?
+It's the port associated with an (ethernet) interface.
+Listing the host interfaces will show the ports attribute.
+A 'VF' type interface does not have a port listed in the database because it's a virtual interface ontop of an ethernet SR-IOV interface.
+So to get an underlying port for a VF interface, you have to find the ethernet interface that is using the VF interface.
+Then you can get its underlying port.

 The term **link aggregation** applies to various methods of combining (aggregating) multiple network connections in parallel in order to increase throughput beyond what a single connection could sustain, and to provide redundancy in case one of the links should fail.

 A **link aggregation group** (**LAG**) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.